Gov't probes alleged exploitation of i-Ready trainees - The Scoop

 The minister said there i-Ready interns also reported a mismatch of qualifications and job posts.

-YB Dato Dr Hj Mohd Amin, who is also minister at the Prime Minister’s Office, was responding to LegCo member YB Nik Hafimi Abdul Haadi’s question whether the government has reviewed the I-Ready programme since it was introduced three years ago.
+YB Dato Dr Hj Mohd Amin, who is also minister at the Prime Minister’s Office, was responding to LegCo member YB Nik Hafimi Abdul Haadi’s question whether the government has reviewed the i-Ready programme since it was introduced three years ago.

 She said there had been “two unforeseen positive outcomes” from the programme, including helping startups speed up their growth and the creation of an ecosystem that breeds success and entrepreneurial confidence among the apprentices.